Logan Browning

 Logan Laurice Browning (born June 9, 1989) is an American actress.
-She is best known for starring as Samantha White in the 2017 Netflix satirical-drama series Dear White People.
+She first gained larger notability for starring as Samantha White in the 2017 Netflix satirical-drama series Dear White People.
 She is also known for playing Sasha in the 2007 film Bratz: The Movie, Brianna Brown in Meet the Browns, Jelena Howard on the VH1 series Hit the Floor, and Zora in the PlayStation Network series Powers.

 Early life

 Browning was born in Atlanta, Georgia.
-Her mother is white and her father is African American.
-Her adoptive father is mixed race and her mother is of African-American ancestry.
+Her biological mother is white and her biological father is black.
+Her adoptive father is mixed race and her adoptive mother is black.
 Growing up, she did a lot of activities, from dancing for a local ballet company to cheerleading in junior high.
 She attended Vanderbilt University in Nashville, Tennessee.